-- · Base salary
+- · Base salary;

-- · Annual cash incentive bonuses
+- · Annual cash incentive bonuses;

-- · Long-term equity-based incentives, and
+- · Long-term equity-based and cash-based incentives; and

 - · Benefits

-In 2011, the Company used compensation survey data provided by Towers Watson to review base salaries, annual cash incentive targets and payouts, and long-term incentives.
-The Towers Watson survey contains over 400 general industry companies and over 100 media companies.
-All NEO positions were compared at the 50th percentile of the general industry survey to positions with similar responsibilities at companies with comparable revenues.
-For other executives, newspaper-specific positions were compared to the media industry survey.
+In 2012, the Company used compensation survey data provided by Towers Watson to review base salaries, annual cash incentive targets and long-term incentives.
+The Towers Watson survey contained over 450 general industry companies and over 100 media companies.
+A. H. Belo used linear regression to produce a compensation data set.
+Regression analysis was based on the target revenue of the Company.
+All NEO positions were compared to positions with similar responsibilities at the 50th percentile of the general industry regressed data set.
+Newspaper-specific positions were compared to the media industry regressed data set.

-Throughout 2011, the Compensation Committee reviewed and monitored, with the assistance of its compensation consultant, trends in the industry, trends for companies facing similar business challenges, and trends in the market generally to determine appropriate compensation policies and recommendations to address these market conditions.
+Throughout 2012, the Compensation Committee reviewed and monitored, with the assistance of its compensation consultant, trends in the industry, trends for companies facing similar business challenges, and trends in the market generally to determine appropriate compensation policies and recommendations to address these market conditions.